Jermyn man charged with making explosives at public housing complex

 Sacchetti, who received treatment at Geisinger Community Medical Center, faces felony counts of weapons of mass destruction and risking catastrophe.
 He also faces a misdemeanor weapons charge and a misdemeanor count of recklessly endangering another person.

-He remains in Lackawanna County Prison in lieu of $250,000 bail and awaits a preliminary hearing scheduled for Wednesday at 10:30 a.m.
+He is in Lackawanna County Prison in lieu of $250,000 bail and awaits a preliminary hearing scheduled for Wednesday at 10:30 a.m.